JuanBindez/rocket/README.md

 ### Description:

-MakeLine is a command-line tool designed to automate command execution on Unix-like operating systems.
+Makeline is a command-line tool designed to automate command execution on Unix-like operating systems.
 It offers a convenient way to create and run custom scripts, making it easy to automate repetitive tasks.

 ### Instalation: